-6. Betters your skin condition
+6. Benefit of Oolong Tea in Bettering your skin condition

-9. Prevents osteoporosis and forms strong bones
+9. Benefit of Oolong Tea in Preventing osteoporosis and forms strong bones

 Oolong can protect your bones and prevent osteoporosis.
 Those who consistently drink oolong tea are less likely to lose their bone mineral density, helping retain minerals from healthy foods consumed.
 It has been discovered that oolong contains magnesium and calcium in its leaves.

-10. Strengthens the immune system
+10. Benefit of Oolong Tea in Strengthening the immune system

 Known for its anti-cancer properties, oolong tea assists in maintaining a healthy immune system.
 The antioxidant flavonoids found in the tea prevent cellular damage.
 The production of anti-bacterial proteins is much higher in those who drink oolong tea, indicating a strong immune response when fighting infection.

+VI.
 How to drink oolong tea?

+VII.
 Other Benefits of Oolong Tea:

-- healthier gut bacteria
+- Healthier gut bacteria

-- lower risk of Alzheimer’s disease
+- Lower risk of Alzheimer’s disease

-- lower risk of Parkinson’s disease
+- Lower risk of Parkinson’s disease

-- natural defense from the sun’s ultraviolet rays
+- Natural defense from the sun’s ultraviolet rays

-- stronger bones
+- Stronger bones